SalenaLuu/portfolio-microservice-example/README.md

     okta apps create

-+ Call the name "portfolio"
++ Name "portfolio"
 + Chose Option 1 for Web
 + Chose Option 2 for Spring boot
-+ leave for now the default Redirects.
++ Leave for now the default Redirects.

+> Note: Don't forget to add our "Trusted Origin" in our Security -> API -> "Trusted Origin"
+> http://localhost:8765 and http://localhost:8080 enable also CORS.

+We will use the Client Id, Client Secret and Client Issuer later in our services...

+## User-Management Service 🍪

 ## Docker Compose 🍪